R1quelme/R1quelme/README.md

 - 🔭 I'm currently working on mobile development projects in a company
 - 🌱 I am currently learning and improving in Node, React and React Native.
-- 👯 My learning is based on creating projects and contributing to the open source community
+- 👯 My learning is based on creating projects, contributing to the open source community and working
 - 💬 Wanna chat about programmation?

 ### How to reach me 🌎